 The Time Has Come to Set the Record Straight

-My name is Amir Foster and I am the executive director of the Association of Oil and Gas Exploration Industries in Israel.
+My name is Amir Foster and I am the executive director of the Israeli Natural Gas Trade Association and Chair of the Strategy Committee at International Gas Union (IGU).
 I am an expert on energy in Israel and the Mediterranean Basin.
 I have served as a consultant to gas companies as well as to private and governmental organizations and institutions.

 This site was created first and foremost to provide clarity on highly important issues in the sphere of energy, oil, and gas.
 The information on this site will be based on facts rather than on rumors and half-truths that occasionally come from tendentious media reports or from unfounded sources of information.

 Another Discovery for Energean in the Karish Oil Field

 The energy sector in the State of Israel has made tremendous progress since natural gas started to be used in 2004 with the development of the Yam Tethys reserve.
 For the first time since the establishment of the country, Israel began making significant use of energy from domestic sources.
 This major development for the Israeli energy industry overall and for the domestic natural-gas sector in particular can be pinpointed to having taken place between 2009 and 2010, which is when the huge Tamar and Leviathan natural gas fields were discovered.
 For the first time in the history of the country, energy resources were found at a scope that was far greater than the local economy's demand.
 The State of Israel was able to enter the exclusive group of countries that have enough local energy capacity to allow for export.